 -

-Wired Tethered Shooting with iPad – OM System
+Wired Tethered Shooting with iPad – Olympus

 Note: Currently, only the E-M1X model has been tested; other models may experience connection issues.
 It is required that the iPad’s system version be iPadOS 16 or above.
 Selecting the Data Cable The iPad data cable interfaces are either Lightning (for most devices released before 2021) or USB Type-C (for most devices released after 2021).…